Cremation or Burial?

 The High Cost of Burial Favors Cremation

 By comparison, cremation is a vastly more affordable method of handling the remains of a loved one.
-Cremation is a fraction of the cost of a traditional burial, a significant reason why more and more families are turning to it today.
+Cremation is a fraction of the cost of a traditional burial, a significant reason why more and more families are choosing it today.

 Cremation is More Environmentally Friendly

-Cost isn’t the only factor that is compelling more families to move toward cremation.
-An increasing number of people are turning toward cremation because it’s more environmentally friendly than traditional burial.
-Some historic burial grounds have remains stacked one atop another in graves, with as many as eight people stacked in a single plot.
-Highly developed urban cities, such as New York and Boston, face a serious shortage of burial space.
-More and more people in these areas are turning to cremation to avoid contributing to this issue.
+Cost isn’t the only factor that is compelling more families to opt for cremation.
+An increasing number of people are turning to cremation because it’s more environmentally friendly than traditional burial.
+Some historic burial grounds have remains stacked in graves, with as many as eight people in a single plot.
+Highly developed urban centers, such as New York and Boston, face a serious shortage of burial space.
+More and more people in densely populated areas are turning to cremation to avoid contributing to the issue of diminishing space.